What is Orbital?

 Our School does not teach programming prowess as formal coursework, as it is not academic in nature.
 Orbital is one mode where young energetic students can fill this gap by their own initiative.

-1Credit will be provided under CP3108B Independent Work.
+1Credit is currently provided under the moduel code CP3108B Independent Work.